Our management tools and training programs have their roots in four key beliefs and observations…

 - There's more, that is, increased profits and greater growth.
 In most every business, and in every management team, there are greater results to be had—increased prosperity for the business and (usually) for the people who run it.
 But oftentimes, some of the good opportunities for getting that more— are either passed over in the press of business, or their potential goes unappreciated because it hasn't been fully explored.

 Now we know how to do that.
-We call the technique The Fortune Finder SM.
+We call the technique Insight-Based Management.

-- Boosting Profits and Growing Revenue is a Skill.
-Developing The Fortune Finder and the other techniques that form our Results Masters ® program brought the realization that creating results is a skill.
-That is, it’s something that executives can get better and better at.
+- Boosting Profits and Growing Revenue is a skill.
+That is, it's something that executives can get better and better at.

 Honing this skill requires tackling the questions the best executives ask:

-“What are the best things I can do to boost profits and near-term growth?”
+"What are the best things I can do to boost profits and near-term revenue growth?"

 "What's the best way to grow my business long term?"